Capacity: 6,000 (all seated)

 The City Calling Stadium is one of only a small number of what you might call "out of town" grounds in Ireland.
 It is located three miles to the west of Longford Town centre, alongside the N5 Road to Strokestown.
 The ground shares its surroundings with flat open fields and a scattered collection of farm buildings.
-Considering its rural setting you could be forgiven for thinking that the stadium must be a fairly recent development.
-But in fact, the ground is over 90 years old, with the first 60 years of the club's history spent as a non-league side.
-The impressive all-seater stadium we see today is the result of a rebuilding program begun in 2001.
+Located in a rural setting the ground was opened in 1993, but the impressive all-seater stadium we see today is the result of a rebuilding program that began in 2001.

 Once through the turnstiles the eye is immediately drawn to the Main Stand on the West side, sitting neatly astride the pitch centre line.
 This covered all seated stand has a capacity of 1,378 seats and looks quite striking with the large black letters of LTFC, being incorporated onto the red seated area.
 This curious structure was built in two stages, the first phase seeing the construction of seven rows of seating, elevated on a concrete deck above the changing rooms and club offices, with a line of sturdy columns at the rear supporting a roof seemingly too high above to offer any cover and with the rear exposed to the elements.
 The second phase saw the concrete deck extended to the height that we see today, with an extra 10 rows of seating and the rear gap filled in with breezeblock.
 It is also steeply built with a good height between rows.
 The stand is accessed by a set of 4 walkways from pitchside and pleasingly the lowest seating row is located at least two metres above the playing surface, offering a good view of the action.
 Further back though it may be a different matter with a row of eight supporting pillars running across the stand, meaning that those fans in the back rows may find their view restricted.
 The stand holds around 1,378 seated spectators in total, with LTFC picked out in black against red.
 The Main Stand is flanked by a covered players tunnel and single story clubhouse leading to the South End.